Snaipe/Criterion/README.md

 Criterion follows the KISS principle, while keeping the control the user would have with other frameworks:

-* Tests are automatically registered when declared.
+* [x] Tests are automatically registered when declared.
-* A default entry point is provided, no need to declare a main unless you want to do special handling.
+* [x] A default entry point is provided, no need to declare a main unless you want to do special handling.
-* Test are isolated in their own process, crashes and signals can be reported and tested.
+* [x] Test are isolated in their own process, crashes and signals can be reported and tested.
-* Progress and statistics can be followed in real time with report hooks.
+* [x] Progress and statistics can be followed in real time with report hooks.
+* [x] TAP output format can be enabled with an option.
+* [x] Runs on Linux and OS X.

 ## Documentation